CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/pick-order.md

 ## Manual Creation of Pick Orders

-A Pick Order may be created manually, and using the Copy From button function, the user can select from a list of Manufacturing Orders to be picked simultaneously.
+Pick Orders can be created manually when needed.
+The Copy From function allows users to select one or more Manufacturing Orders to consolidate picking tasks.

-This Copy From function can also be used when a Pick Order has been created for a specific Manufacturing Order.

-You can then generate a consolidated Pick List.
+Additionally, if a Pick Order has already been created for a Manufacturing Order, users can further refine it by adding multiple Manufacturing Orders, effectively generating a consolidated Pick List.

+**Important Note**:

-Note: If multiple requirements exist for the same item across several Manufacturing orders, the Pick Order will display a separate row for each condition.
+If multiple Manufacturing Orders require the same item, the Pick Order will display a separate row for each requirement, ensuring accurate tracking of materials.

-To perform the rest of the Pick Order to Production Goods Issue cycle, visit this page: Pick Order Bin Locations and Allocations.
+To complete the Pick Order to Production Goods Issue cycle, refer to: Pick Order Bin Locations and Allocations.

+---
+The Pick Order function in ProcessForce simplifies inventory management by enabling automated and manual picking processes.
+With the ability to consolidate multiple Manufacturing Orders into a single Pick Order, businesses can enhance efficiency, reduce errors, and ensure a seamless material flow to production.